Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 A number of Freedom Caucus members voted against that Plan B that Johnson put on the floor yesterday, including Freedom Caucus Chairman Andy Harris and Chip Roy, a prominent member of the group.

-Them wanting to meet with Johnson this morning suggests to me that they are looking for a way out of this mess, particularly in a way that appeases Donald Trump, but they want to toss around ideas with the speaker and his team, so it appears that they are going to be meeting this morning to discuss ideas,
+So them wanting to meet with Johnson this morning suggests to me that they are looking for a way out of this mess, particularly in a way that appeases Donald Trump.

 There were reports last night that Speaker Johnson said behind closed doors.